msagesser/msagesser.github.io/ds226/final.md

 Homework week 1-2:
 - collect at least 2 raw digital materials (image or sound or both)
 - meet with Marcel for 10 minutes before the next class and present your brainstorming and at least two collected materials (image or sound or both)
+- sign up for a meeting on the sign-up sheet on OneDrive by the end of May 11, 2022

 ### Part 2